-The Advisor: The selection of an advisor and an advisory committee, and the filing of an initial study list (program of study) are to be completed by the end of the third week of the second semester, for a full-time student (by July 15 of the first year for part-time students).
-In selecting a graduate faculty member as a possible advisor, you should think about your (potential) research interests and how they might match with the research interests of various faculty members.
+The Advisor: The selection of an advisor and an advisory committee, and the filing of an initial study list (program of study) are to be completed by January 15, for a full-time student (by July 15 of the first year for part-time students).
+In selecting a graduate faculty member as a possible advisor, you should think about your potential research interests and how they might match with the research interests of various faculty members.
 The academic sponsor might be helpful here.
 Arrange conversations with likely faculty members to discuss the possibility of working together.
 Such conversations might help determine not only an advisor but whether to pursue the thesis or the project option.

 The Advisory Committee: When a faculty member has agreed to serve as your advisor, you and the advisor select at least two other members of the graduate faculty to join the advisor and form your advisory committee (chaired by the advisor).
 (If you declare a minor, there must be at least one minor department representative on the committee.)

 Program of Study: The first action of your advisory committee is to approve a proposed program of study.
 The program of study establishes the approved courses of study for the graduate degree.
-The approved program of study must be submitted on the proper form to the department’s graduate secretary no later than the third week of the second semester, for full-time students (by July 15 of the first year for part-time students).
-Once submitted, it is possible at any time to amend the program of study to account for approved changes by using the Program of Study Change form.
+The approved program of study must be submitted on the graduate system and approved by the chair by January 15, for full-time students (by July 15 of the first year for part-time students).
+Once submitted, it is possible at any time to amend the program of study to account for approved changes by updating gradprog and getting approvals.

 You must pass a written examination based on the foundational coursework from your first year (for full-time students) or from your first two years (for part-time students).
 Full-time students take the examination the May following their first year (could start the last few days of April, depending on the academic calendar).
-Most part-time students take the examination the May following their second year (see note above).
-You are given ten days to complete the exam and it will be given out Friday, May 5, 2017 and is due back Monday, May 15, 2017.
-There are four sections on the exam (Mthed 590, Mthed 591, Mthed general, Mthed mathematics) and you are required to answer two questions from each of the four sections.
-Responses to each question are limited to two pages, 12-point font, single spaced, and one-inch margins.
+Most part-time students take the examination the May following their second year (could start the first few days of June depending on the K-12 academic calendar; see note below).
+You are given ten days to complete the exam and it will be given out Friday, April 29, 2022 and is due back Monday, May 9, 2022.
+There are four sections on the exam (MthEd 590, MthEd 591, MthEd general, MthEd mathematics) and you are required to answer two questions from each of the four sections.
+Responses to each question are usually limited to two or three pages, 12-point font, double spaced, and one-inch margins.
 Some exam items may request that you read new material.
 These materials will be distributed with the exam.
 If a student is not successful on the first attempt, a second attempt may be approved by the graduate coordinator in consultation with the student’s advisor.